 - You must sign the will, along with at least two other witnesses, such as

 an attorney or conservator; and

 - You must clarify that you intend for the document to operate as a will.

-will if circumstances change, and you wish to update your will.
+circumstances change, and you wish to update your will.

 You should keep your will in a secure place.
 In Minnesota, many court administrators

 will hold a will for little to no expense.
 Your estate planning attorney

 may also be willing to safeguard your will for you.
 Be sure to let multiple